World Breastfeeding Week (Part III)

 - I’ve been able to breastfeed my baby for a year.
 I’m also proud that I have tried right after birth.

 - Although you are a first-time mom, you can be respected for your own journey and taking your steps on your own time… no matter what choices you make.

 - The consistency of breastfeeding changes based on what your baby needs.
 When it’s a warm day, your breastmilk contains more water to make sure your baby gets enough hydration.

 - When your baby has a fever or a cold, your nipples are getting a sign through the saliva of your baby to create antibodies for fighting of the cold or fever.

 - Babies don’t need water when they are exclusively breastfed.

 - Breastfeeding is for drinking, eating, comfort, skin-to-skin and sooooo much more.
 So when your baby is drinking more regularly than usual, keep these things in mind.

-- That’s it’s absolutely possible to breastfeed a premature baby.
+- It’s absolutely possible to breastfeed a premature baby.
 It took me 2.5 weeks between pumping and live feeding but as soon as my baby was able to completely breastfeed, we were home in a bit.

-- Babies have days where all they want to do is breastfeed…. it can make you unsure, it can make you doubt if your milk supply is still enough…. and I can assure you it is.
+- Babies have days where all they want to do is breastfeed… It can make you unsure, it can make you doubt if your milk supply is still enough… And I can assure you it is.
 Usually around 4 weeks, 8 weeks, 12 weeks these cluster feedings kick in.
-Fazes where your baby discovers that his world is enlarging and during these changes mom is the safety Anker.
+These are phases where your baby discovers that his world is growing and during these changes, mom is the safety anchor.

 - When you’ve tried with everything you have and it doesn’t work out, you’re not less of a mom, you didn’t fail.
-You might be dealing with guild already, so you don’t need others to judge or encourage you passed your borders.
+You might be dealing with guilt already, so you don’t need others to judge or encourage you to push past your boundaries.